heqin-zhu/PL0-parser/README.md

 ## stack
 There are two stack in this virtual machine.
 One contains the instructions, visited by register `pc`.
 It won't change when executing instructions, so we can assume it's readonly
 The other is data stack.
-It dynamiclly changes when running the progrram.
+It dynamiclly changes when running the program.

 For each level, the first is the base address of this level.
 The second place is the static chain to visit the upper level's varibles.
 The third place contains the return address of the upper level.
 And the other places in one level contains local varibles and real time data for calculation.